lucasthevenet/pixly/.changeset/custom-operations-feature.md

 ---
-"pixly": minor
+"pixly": major
 ---

 Add comprehensive custom operations support with function-based architecture

-This release introduces a complete custom operations system that allows users to create and use custom image processing operations alongside built-in operations.
+This major release introduces a complete custom operations system that allows users to create and use custom image processing operations alongside built-in operations.
 The implementation migrates from object-based operations to a more flexible function-based approach.

+**⚠️ BREAKING CHANGES:** This release contains breaking changes that may require code updates for existing users.

 **New Features:**
 - Custom operation functions with type safety (`OperationFunction` type)